What Is a Money Purchase Pension Plan (MPPP)? How Is It Different From a 401k?

 Can I cash in my money purchase pension?

 You can cash in a money purchase pension at retirement in place of receiving lifetime annuity payments.
-Otherwise, you can start taking Early withdrawals from a money purchase pension plan are typically not permitted and if you do take money early, taxes and penalties may apply.
+Otherwise, early withdrawals from a money purchase pension plan are typically not permitted, and if you do take money early, taxes and penalties may apply.

 Is final salary pension for life?